MarcinSwierczynski/marcinos.github.com/_posts/2012-11-11-schema-design-in-mongodb.markdown

 ## MongoDB limitations

 MongoDB **do not provide foreign key constraints** known from relational databases.
 How can we deal with it?
 Well, one option is **embedding**.
 If you don't separate documents into a few collections but embed one into other, you basically avoid using foreign key at all!
-It of course isn't a silver bullet - it depends on your date usage pattern or other MongoDB limitations (like max.
+It of course isn't a silver bullet - it depends on your data usage pattern or other MongoDB limitations (like max.
 16MB per document), but it's definitely worth considering.

 Moreover, Mongo **don't provide transactions**.
-It looks quite serious but it actually can be worked around quite easily, because of a few solutions.
+It looks quite serious but it actually can be worked around easily, because of a few solutions.

 First of all, MongoDB supports **atomic operations**.
 It means you have a guarantee that a single document will be persisted atomically, ie. saved all or nothing.
 How does it help the situation?
 Well, if you embed a document into another, you don't need to worry about transactions at all.
 You save one document (atomically!), instead of a few, which would need transactional approach.